0x80/typed-firestore-server/README.md

 ### Handling Collections and Queries

-The functions below that query collections should look familiar, but there are a few key things to note:
+The functions that work with collections should look familiar, but there is one things to always keep in mind:

-1. The functions take a collection reference, and then return another function that takes the query builder and handler.
-This is necessary for the handler to be typed correctly.
-2. The optional `select` statement should be defined separately from the query.
-   In theory you can still set it on the query directly, but your data will not be typed correctly and it can lead to serious mistakes, so keep that in mind.
+The optional `select` statement should **ALWAYS** be defined separately from the query.
+You can still set it on the query directly, because that part is still the official Firestore API, but then your data will **not be typed correctly** and it can lead to **painful mistakes**, so keep that in mind.

 ```ts
 import { refs } from "./db-refs";